Education Loan Interest Rate

 Total interest paid throughout the tenure = INR 14,049

-Compound interest leads to an increased amount paid back as compared to simple interest, which is why it is important to find out which method a lender uses before you sign up for an education loan.
+Compound interest leads to an increased amount paid back as compared to simple interest, which is why it is essential to find out which method a lender uses before you sign up for an education loan.

 Do You Accrue Interest During the Grace Period?